 UPDATE 11/19: Becca continues to improve and enjoy life with her foster mom & dad.
 She is still giving the one cat a run for his money, but she pretty much ignores the other cat that happens to like her!
 She is fine with the little chihuahua in the household; that is until she comes between Becca and her main person -- her foster dad.
 Then she just wants the little dog to be out of the way.
 Becca is all puppy and needs ongoing training and socialization, but she is now completely trusting of her foster folks and they've seen no further issues with reaching, grabbing and/or touching her collar (especially when treats are involved).
 We have finally gotten Becca comfortable enough to where she is playing with a toy -- Santa came a little early for her.

 This girl is ready to find a family of her own.
 She will take time to settle into a new household (as do all shepherds), but she's definitely ready to try.
-She prefers men to women (rare in a shepherd), is crate trained, housebroken, good with small dogs and cats and ready for the rest of her life, although in all honesty, she would do best as an only dog since she has a tendency to "take possession" of the main person (man) in her world.
+She prefers men to women (rare in a shepherd), is crate trained, housebroken, good with small dogs and cats and ready for the rest of her life, although in all honesty, she would do fine as an only dog.
+She has a tendency to "take possession" of the main person (man) in her world, but training will solve any problems that might cause.
 An experienced GSD person would be ideal for this girl to get her over the rough spots that adjusting to a new home will entail.
 She's definitely worth the effort.

 Adoption fee $395.00.